mircealungu/mircea/preparing-a-presentation.md

 ## Other Observations

-Put slide numbers on slides.
+**Important:** Put slide numbers on slides.
 This allows for the audience to ask you to "go back to slide number X" for clarifications.

 **The last slide** is sometimes the one that stays the most on the screen.
 It is nice if it's a visual summary of the whole presentation.
 It is bad if it's just a "Thank you!".
 You already said "thank you", you don't have to write it also.